Allen Harris, CEPA, CBVS, CVB, CEO & Chief Investment Officer

 Prior to joining us, Jayne worked at Citigroup Treasury in their Capital Markets and Capital Planning space.
 She met her husband, Dan, while both attended Providence College in Rhode Island.
 She graduated in 2007 with a B.A. in Quantitative Economics.
 For a decade, they lived in the New York City area commuting, competing and, at times, wondering if there just might be a different way of life.
 The birth of their first son, August, gave them the incentive to find out.
 It was a perfect match—the job, “The Berkshires,” and their interests—hiking, cycling, antiquing.
 So far, so good, Jayne and her family are thrilled to be here.

 Joanne Wandrei, Client Care Specialist

 Joanne Wandrei has over 16 years of experience as an Executive Assistant for an Investment Advisory Firm in Williamstown, MA.
 Joanne acts as a liaison with Berkshire Money Management’s dedicated support team at Charles Schwab and our clients to handle account matters.
 Her depth of knowledge and experience in the back office keeps client service at the highest of standards.
 Joanne and her husband, Dennis, reside in Adams, MA.
 They are avid bowlers and the proud parents of two sons, Derek and Jason.

 Born and raised in the Berkshires, Nate loves outdoor pursuits from fishing to snowmobiles.
-He has had a love affair with the financial market since he was a kid.
-His long term goal is to someday manage your investment portfolios.
+He has had a love affair with the financial markets since he was a kid.
+He is already assisting in the management of our investment portfolios.